yaronf/composite-mldsa/draft-reddy-tls-composite-mldsa.md

 emerge.
 Applications that prioritize SUF security may benefit from using them in composite with ML-DSA to mitigate risks if ML-DSA is eventually broken.

-TLS clients that support both composite signatures and traditional-only signatures are vulnerable to downgrade attacks.
+TLS clients that support both post-quantum and traditional-only signature algorithms are vulnerable to downgrade attacks.
 In such a scenario, an attacker with access to a CRQC could forge a traditional server certificate, thereby impersonating the server.
-If the client does not enforce the use of composite or PQ authentication, it may accept an insecure, traditional-only certificate.
-To prevent such attacks, clients MUST enforce policy that rejects traditional-only certificates when composite or PQ authentication is supported.
+If the client accepts traditional-only certificates, it will be exposed to this risk.
+To mitigate such attacks, clients SHOULD enforce a policy to reject traditional-only certificates once post-quantum or composite authentication is broadly deployed and the need to interoperate with legacy servers has passed.
+In the interim, accepting traditional-only certificates remains necessary for compatibility with the existing ecosystem, where many servers have not yet upgraded to PQ or composite authentication mechanisms.

 # IANA Considerations